-An unstable economy, high rates of unemployment, lack of health care benefits, credit card debt, inflation; all these contribute to severe stress for many Americans.
+We are living in a unique time in history.
+In the United States, we are trying to cope with a respiratory pandemic, an unstable economy, historic rates of unemployment, a health care system on the brink of collapse, credit card debt, inflation and an uncertain future.
+All of these factors contribute to severe stress for many Americans.
 Severe stress can significantly impact your health.
-Did you know that chronic stress can cause unwanted physical changes such as an elevated heart rate and short, shallow breathing?
-As a diabetic, it can also cause your blood sugar levels to soar.
-One of the most effective ways to stablize your blood sugar is to rest and allow your body return to a more normal range.
+Chronic stress can cause unwanted physical changes like an elevated heart rate or short, shallow breathing.
+If you are living with diabetes, undue stress can also cause your blood sugar levels to soar.
+One of the most effective ways to stabilize your blood sugar is to practice deep breathing exercises, rest and allow your body to return to a normal range.

-Unfortunatley, it is difficult to find the more time to rest.
-Most of us do not have the time to sleep more or take a nap.
-As a diabetic, however, taking time to calm your body and mind is key to managing diabetes.
-Try taking a few minutes throughout the day to relax and breathe.
-For example, try taking three slow deep cleansing breaths in the morning before leaving for work, again at lunch and once more before loading the dishwasher after dinner.
+For many people, it is difficult, if not impossible to find time for some R & R. Most of us do not have the ability to sleep more or take a nap.
+For those with diabetes, however, taking time to calm the body and mind is key to managing diabetes.
+Try taking a few minutes throughout the day to relax and breathe or engage in mini-meditations.
+For example, try taking two or three short minutes for slow deep deliberate cleansing breaths in the morning before starting the workday, again at lunch, and once more in the evening after dinner.
+Really focus on these moments, stop everything else and actively engage in your breathing.
 A few minutes of deep breathing can help your body and mind to relax and restore blood sugar levels to a more normal range.
-We can’t get rid of much of the stress in our lives but we can reduce some of the impact it has on our health.
+Increasing the oxygen in your bloodstream can help to regulate homeostasis in your mind and throughout your body.
+You may not be able to eliminate much of the stress in your life, but you can reduce some of the impact it has on your health.